Ensign-College/tig-docker/README.md

     ## Token for authentication.
     token = "{DOCKER_INFLUXDB_ADMIN_TOKEN}"

-    ## Organization is the name of the organization you wish to write to; must exist.
+    ## Organization is the name of the organization you wish to write to; it must exist.
     organization = "{DOCKER_INFLUXDB_ORGANIZATION}"

     ## Destination bucket to write into.